Technologicat/unpythonic/macro_extras/README.md

  - To destructure a multiple-values (from a tuple return value), use a tuple assignment target (comma-separated names, as usual).

  - The last assignment target may be starred.
-It is transformed into the vararg (a.k.a. ``*args``) of the continuation function.
+It is transformed into the vararg (a.k.a. ``*args``, star-args) of the continuation function.
 (It will capture a whole tuple, or any excess items, as usual.)

  - To ignore the return value, just omit the assignment part.
 Useful if ``func`` was called only to perform its side-effects (the classic side effect is to stash ``cc`` somewhere for later use).